How To Add A Link Section To WordPress

 (Links widget)

-Drag the ‘Links’ widget to one of the widget sections and drop it wherever you would like your links section to display …
+Drag the ‘Links’ widget to one of your widget sections in the Widgets page and drop it wherever you want the links section to display …

-Add a links widget to your WordPress sidebar using drag & drop
+Add a links widget to a widgetized menu using drag and drop

-(Add a links widget to your widget bar)
+(Drag and drop your links widget to add it to your widget bar)

-The Links widget includes various configurable options.
-For example, you can specify what information you want to display about your links and how many links you want displayed on your sidebar menu …
+The Links widget provides a number of configurable options.
+You can specify what information you want displayed about your links and how many links you would like to display on your sidebar menu …

-You can also add multiple link widgets to your sidebar and footer.
-This lets you add and feature specific links sorted by categories on your site …
+You can add multiple link widgets to your sidebars and footers.
+This lets you create and feature specific link categories throughout your site …

 (Link widget options – Sort by options)

-When you have finished setting up the links widget, click Save to update your settings.
-A links will become visible on your website’s sidebar menu …
+After configuring the Links widget, click Save to update your settings.
+A link section should appear on your website’s sidebar …

 As the above example shows, you can display specific links to your site visitors (e.g. a list for a specific link category only), and add multiple lists of links to your sidebar menu.